 The intent for the Tract C Sub-zone is to provide for new residential development, recreation/amenity space and public uses.
 Up to 10 dwelling units may be proposed within the Tract.

-Permitted Principal Uses: Any of the following principal uses are permitted within buildings, individually or in combination with any other permitted use or uses.
-Multiple principal uses are permitted.
+Permitted Principal Uses: Any of the following principal uses are permitted within buildings,

 Figure 3 Willis House